winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/07-Assignments.md

 ## F. Modeling other agents — predicting the carrier's path (★★★)

-**Book reference:** [Kubík 2004, §2.8 — *Teorie intencionálních systémů*].
+**Book reference:** [Kubík 2004, Chapter 2.8 — *Teorie intencionálních systémů*].
 Dennett's **intencionální postoj** (intentional stance) — attributing beliefs and goals to another agent in order to predict its behavior.

 **What:** When our flag is stolen, the recovery branch chases the carrier reactively.
 Build an agent that *predicts* where the carrier is going (almost always: the enemy base, via likely routes) and ambushes them instead.

-**Concepts:** Modeling another agent's mental states (in the sense of §2.8).
+**Concepts:** Modeling another agent's mental states (in the sense of Chapter 2.8).
 You are treating the enemy carrier as an *intentional system* with a known goal and inferring their likely actions from it.

 **Suggested approach:** Treat the carrier as a known agent with a known goal (their own base).
 Generate likely paths (via UE's NavMesh A*, or sample several plausible routes via EQS).
 Compute an intercept waypoint, write it to `MoveGoal`, and route there instead of `MoveTo(FlagCarrier)`.